Cover the Basics

 Fertility Herbs are a great way to bring about healthy healing and change in the body.
 There are many supportive herbs for pregnancy preparation and supporting men’s fertility health.
 Some herbs are considered fertility superfoods which boost nutrition while supporting endocrine system function.
 Other herbs prepare the uterus for pregnancy.
 Some aid in menstrual cycle regulation, stress support and some have been shown to increase sperm health.

 Once the body is cleansed and ready for trying to conceive you may want to add pregnancy preparation herbs to your mix.
 There are specific herbs that help prepare the body for healthy conception, promote ovulation and keep the hormones balanced.
-My favorite herbal blend for this is Pregnancy Prep for women.
+My favorite herbal blend for this is FertiliCare Phase 1 & 2 for women.
 Here are some key herbs in this blend and their beneficial actions:

 - Tribulus (Tribulus terrestris): This herb is specific to supporting hormonal balance.
-This herb has been show to promote regular ovulation, while also improving timing of ovulation.
+Tribulus has been shown to promote regular ovulation, while also improving the timing of ovulation.

 Vitex, Chaste Tree Berry (Vitex agnus-castus): Vitex supports hormonal balance in the body by having an effect on the hypothalamic-pituitary-ovarian axis (hormonal feedback loop).
 Vitex has been found to help normalize ovulation.